-During my wedding consultations, I have had so many couples and even mother of the brides to ask me what a first look really is.
+During my wedding consultations, I have had so many couples and even mother of the brides to ask me what a First Look really is.
 As you are planning for your big day, there may be some aspects of the day that you may be completely unfamiliar with.
 The First Look is one of those things that I get asked about a lot.
-In fact, I have never been to a consultation where I was NOT asked about what a First Look is.
-Today, I am going to share with you what a First Look is and the wonderful advantages of having one!
+Today, I am going to share with you what a First Look is and the advantages of having one!

 A first look is when the bride and groom see each other before the ceremony.
 Before you say, “I would never want to do that,” let me explain the details and advantages of having a first look.
-The first look is a private, intimate moment for the bride and groom.
-No one is around during the first look except for the bride & groom and the photographer.
+The first look can be a private, intimate moment for the bride and groom.
+No one is around during the first look except for the bride & groom and the photographer/videographer.

 The groom is placed into position and eagerly awaits for the moment when he can see his bride for the first time.
 I usually have my brides to walk towards the groom and motion for him to turn around.
-When she does this, the groom turns around in amazement at his beautiful bride.
-During this time, the bride and groom spend time together as a couple before the hustle & bustle of the ceremony.
+When she does this, the groom turns around in amazement.
+During this time, the bride and groom spend time together before the busyness of the wedding day.
 It allows you to enjoy the moment and completely relax on your wedding day.
 Some couples may think that having a first look will spoil the exciting moment of the groom seeing the bride walk down the aisle but it does not.
-The grooms that have done a first look still had the same excitement when seeing the bride walk down the aisle!
+The grooms that have done a first look still had the same excitement & emotions when seeing the bride walk down the aisle!

 Advantages of a first look:

-- All of your portraits including family and bride & groom can all be taken before the ceremony.
-This allows you to leave the ceremony and immediately go straight into the reception without having to wait and hour or more for portraits being taking after the ceremony.
+- All of your portraits can all be taken before the ceremony.
+This allows you to leave the ceremony and immediately go straight into the reception without having to wait an hour or more for portraits being taking after the ceremony.
 I have had so many brides to tell me that they were so happy that they did a first look and got all their portraits out the way.
 As soon as the ceremony was over, they were ready to party!

 - Your nerves will be calm!
 The wedding day is a big moment for the bride & groom and it is completely normal to be nervous.
-I have had couples to feel 100% better after seeing their love during the first look.
+I have had couples to feel 100% better after seeing each other during the first look.
 It brings about a sense of peace and makes the remainder of the day completely at ease.

 At the end of the day, I have never had a couple to say that they wish they had NEVER done a first look.
 In fact, I have had more couples to come back and say that they wish they had done a First Look instead of opting out.
 I have even had grooms who were not so sure about the whole idea of having a first look to come back and tell me that they are so happy that they did it.
-The intimate moment between the bride & groom and the stress of not having to take hundreds of photos after the ceremony instead of immediately enjoying the reception, was all worth having a First Look.
+The intimate moment between the bride & groom and the opportunity to be relaxed & at ease during the wedding, was all worth having a First Look.